Adapters

 database: {

-default : new this.runtime.services.OdemAdapterFile( {
+default : new this.services.OdemAdapterFile( {

 dataSource: "/path/name/of/a/folder"